adambard/learnxinyminutes-docs/ansible.html.markdown

 #### Module
-_*program (usaly python) that execute, do some work and return proper output :)*_
+_*program (usaly python) that execute, do some work and return proper JSON output :)*_

-This program perform specialized task/action (like manage instances in the cloud, execute shell command).
+This *program* perform specialized task/action (like manage instances in the cloud, execute shell command).

 The simplest module is called `ping` - it just returns a JSON with `pong` message.

 Example of modules: